umee-network/umee/docs/design_docs/template.md

 ### Backwards Compatibility

-> All Tasks that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
-The Task must explain how the author proposes to deal with these incompatibilities.
-Task submissions without a sufficient backwards compatibility treatise may be rejected outright.
+> All design docs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
+The doc must explain how the author proposes to deal with these incompatibilities.
+Submissions without a sufficient backwards compatibility treatise may be rejected outright.

 ### Positive